RainbowMiner/RainbowMiner/README.md

 - find out, which parameters are being used (e.g. `--cpu-affinity` for affinity and `-t` for threads) by looking at the command line, RainbowMiner is using
 - edit miners.config.txt and find the miner
-- now add the paramters, that you want to have removed to "Params", each followed by a blank and #
+- now add the parameters, that you want to have removed to "Params", each followed by a blank and #

 e.g.